From Joyful Witnessing to Many Parts, One Body

 As we gently close the chapter of Joyful Witnessing, we give thanks for the grace of this past year — for the stories shared, the faith rekindled, and the courage to witness Christ with joy in daily life.

-Now, the Lord leads us into a new season.
+Now, the Lord leads us into this new season.

 1 Corinthians 12:12